WiiMart/WiiSOAP/README.md

 This repository has been modified to meet the requirements for WiiMart.
 This includes functions to handle gifted titles (sending and receiving), handling points (addition and removal), a new database schema to support this, and more.

+## Building
+To build WiiSOAP, `git clone` this repository, and do `go build` in the directory it was cloned into.
+Make sure you have Go installed, or you won't be able to build it.
+Get it [here](https://go.dev/learn/)

 ## Contributing
 Ensure you have run `gofmt` on your changes.